raynoldng/git-github-workshop/notes.md

 # Intro to Git and Github

-This is the companion notes to the slides.
-Sometimes it is better for the all of the information in one neat document.
+This is the companion notes to the slides in this repo

 Outline
 - Install git and create a Github account